Operating our business in a way that cares for the environment has never been more important than it is today.

 We report annually on the percentage of sustainably sourced raw materials, with clear ongoing targets.
 Boots has set standards on the sourcing of:

-- Forest products (including Wood paper and pulp): FSC or recycled materials
+- Certified sustainable forests products (including wood, paper and pulp) or recycled materials

 - Palm oil: Aiming for RSPO supply chain certified sources